kbowling74/Election_analysis/README.md

 # Election_analysis

 ## Project Overview
-A Colorado Board of Elections employess has provided the following tasks to complete the elections audit of a recent local congressional election.
+A Colorado Board of Elections employess has provided election data to complete the elections audit of a recent local congressional election.
+The employess requested to use Python to complete the audit to automate the process.
+The task was to determine the winner by popular vote.
+Information regarding county turnout and percentage of votes were also obtained.

 ## Resources